lithinkm/school/README.md

 The project is intended for storing student data

-Steps required for installation after downloading repository
+Steps required for installation after downloading repository into your local(eg:xamp) server

 Step 1 (optional): **php artisan composer:update**